 Optometry is an independent profession in eye care.
 Its practice includes a complete examination of the visual system required for the estimation of refractive errors.
-It also covers the Fitting, manufacturing and supplying of spectacles, contact lenses and all other optical aids.
+It also covers fitting, manufacturing and supplying of spectacles, contact lenses and all other optical aids.

-An optometrist is a primary health care professional who is institutionally educated and clinically trained in the art and science of optometry.
-He is required to examine the eyes and the visual system, diagnose the visual problem, prescribe and provide remedial, corrective treatment.
+An optometrist is a primary health care professional who is institutionally educated and clinically trained in the art and science of Optometry.
+An optometrist is required to examine the eyes and the visual system, diagnose the visual problem, prescribe and provide remedial, corrective treatment.

-3 years + 1 year Clinical Experience Affiliated to ITM - University
+3 years + 1 year Clinical Experience (Internship)

-The course will lead to a basic degree in optometry, which is considered as the minimum essential for statutory registration of optometrists in countries where Optometry has been brought under legislation.
+The program will lead to a basic degree in Optometry, which is considered as the minimum essential for statutory registration of optometrists in countries where Optometry has been brought under legislation.

 Duration of the course:

 4 years comprising of 3 academic years of study (6 semesters) and 1 year of clinical experience / internship.

 Practice independently or have a joint practice along with an Ophthalmologist

 Become an educator or head of an educational institute